Wall Street lower as retail sales post steep drop in July

-Stocks fell in early trading Tuesday, as data showed the coronavirus pandemic is still holding back the U.S. economy.
+Stocks fell in morning trading Tuesday, as data showed the coronavirus pandemic is still holding back the U.S. economy.

 Americans cut back on their spending last month as a surge in COVID-19 cases kept people away from stores.
 Retail sales fell a seasonal adjusted 1.1% in July from the month before, the U.S. Commerce Department said Tuesday.
 It was a much larger drop than the 0.3% decline Wall Street analysts had expected.